sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### Polhemus orientation

-**Question:** We have been trying to input our polhemus 3-d file into EEGLAB.
+We have been trying to input our polhemus 3-d file into EEGLAB.
 Displaying it in 2-d, the main problem is that "0 degrees" is towards the right ear in Polhemus and "90 degrees" is toward nasion, while in EEGLAB "0 degrees" is toward nasion and "90 degrees" is toward